google/escapevelocity/README.md

   same precedence as in Java.
 * A simpler expression in parentheses, for example `(2 + 3)`.

-Velocity supports string literals with single quotes, like `'this`' and also references within strings, like `"a $reference in a string"`, but EscapeVelocity does not.
+### String literals

+There are two forms of string literals that can appear in expressions.
+The simpler form is surrounded with single quotes (`'...'`) and represents a string containing everything between those quotes.
+The other form is surrounded with double quotes (`"..."`) and again represents a string containing everything between the quotes, but this time the text can contain references like `$purchase.Total` and directives like `#if ($condition) yes #end`.

+String literals can span more than one line.

 ## Directives